DanielCalvo/studies/Book_notes/discipline_equals_freedom_field_manual.md

 - Gain perspective.
 Warriors have faced much worse.
 Gain control of what you can control.
 If the stress is something you can't control, embrace it.
 Figure out a way to take advantage.

 ### Destroyer mode
 - It takes both emotion and logic to reach your maximum potential.
 When one fails, you need to rely on the other.
 When it doesn't make any logical sense to go on that's when your user in motion comes your anger, your frustration, your fear, to push you further.
-When you're feelings are screaming that you have had enough.
+When your feelings are screaming that you have had enough.
 When you think you are going to break emotionally, override that emotion with concrete logic and willpower that says one thing: I don't stop.

 ### Until the end
 - It never finishes.
 You always have more to do.
 The enemy is always watching.
 Be relentless.